hmito/esj73web/registinfo_en.md

     - If none of the above apply, please pay the registration fee.
 - Please also read [Other Notes](#other-notes) when registering.

-## Deadlines for Presentations and Proposals
+## Application for Presentations and Sessions

 You can apply for Regular Presentations, Symposia, and Workshops at the Application site.
 Please read the description of each session (links in the table below) and [Other Notes](#other-notes) before applications.